jhrcook/tumoroscope-pymc/README.md

 ## Use

+> *If viewing this package on PyPI, I apologize, but all images below are not viewable.
+> Please click on "Home" in the sidebar or [here](https://github.com/jhrcook/tumoroscope-pymc) to go to the GitHub repository to see the full demonstration of this package.*

 Below is a simple example of using this library.
 A small dataset is simulated and used to construct the Tumoroscope model in PyMC.